ConacBreslin/technostalgia/README.md

 The **registration** page has a form which a visitor can complete to register for the site.
 It contains a link to the login page for visitors who are already registered.

-The **login** page has a form for returning registered users to log in to the site.
+The **login** page has a form for returning registered users to log back in to the site.
 It contains a link to the registration page for non-registered visitors.

 The **technologies** page is where each technology and its information is displayed.
 The page can be searched by keyword or by category.
 Each technology is in a card from where the visitor can go to the **comments** page related to that technology.
 Here they can read all the comments that have been made about that technology and (if registered and logged in) they can add comments through a form.